 Ask yourself, what is it that you don’t like about your current role?
 Is it a person you have a difficult relationship with?
 Get advice from a neutral party if so.
 There are plenty of online resources for dealing with difficult people, 6.5million results on Google in fact.
-It may just be that you are different ‘types’ and you can learn to improve your relationship with with the right strategy.
+It may just be that you are different ‘types’ and you can learn to improve your relationship with the right strategy.

 Create the culture you want Building a great place to work is everyone’s responsibility.
-New business roles in particular work with every part of an agency, and the new business team at Karmarama really helps drive the internal culture.
+New business roles in particular work with every part of an agency and the new business team at Karmarama really helps drive the internal culture.
 Try to make your agency a better place to work than it would have been without you.
-Of course not every agency will suit everyone; but at least try to improve things before you decide if it’s the right fit or not for you.
+Of course, not every agency will suit everyone, but at least try to improve things before you decide if it’s the right fit or not for you.

-If there is training on offer, take it on and prioritise actually turning up for it (there is worrying trend for people skipping their day for paid training).
+If there is training on offer, take it on and prioritise actually turning up for it (there is a worrying trend for people skipping their day for paid training).
 Meet your peers across the industry and learn what they are doing and bring back the best bits to your agency.
-Join industry groups and events, including IPA 44 Club, Bloom, WACL and NABS events and industry wide challenges.
+Join industry groups and events, including IPA 44 Club, Bloom, WACL and NABS events and industry-wide challenges.